vmyrgiotis/vmyrgiotis.github.io/README.md

 ### About
 ---------
 Welcome to my GitHub page.
 I am a researcher working at the University of Edinburgh and the UK Centre for Ecology and Hydrology.
 My research focuses on the interface between agricultural ecosystems and the environment.
-I use mathematical modelling and data analytics to understand, describe and predict the dynamics of carbon and nitrogen in agricultural ecosystems.
+I use mathematical modelling and data analytics to understand, describe and predict the dynamics of carbon (C) and nitrogen (N) in agricultural ecosystems.

 ### Code
 ---------
-**DALEC-Grass** is a model of carbon biogeochemistry in managed grasslands.
+**DALEC-Grass** is a model of C biogeochemistry in managed grasslands.
 A version of the model's code is available [here](https://github.com/GCEL/DALEC-Grass).

 ![alt text](https://github.com/GCEL/DALEC-Grass/blob/master/dalec_grass.gif)

 **Model-data fusion (MDF)** is the process of using observations of agro-ecosystem functioning to improve the reliability of agro-ecosystem models and their predictions.
-A MDF algorithm developed for use with DALEC-Grass in order to provide credible spatially and temporally resolved estimates of ecosystem C balance can be found [here](https://github.com/vmyrgiotis/MDF_DALEC_GRASS).
+A MDF algorithm developed for use with DALEC-Grass in order to provide credible spatially and temporally resolved estimates of ecosystem C balance is available [here](https://github.com/vmyrgiotis/MDF_DALEC_GRASS).

 ![alt text](https://github.com/vmyrgiotis/vmyrgiotis.github.io/blob/master/mdf.001.jpeg)

-**Model evaluation** metrics are used to provide quantitative assessments of model predictive skill against observed system variables.
+**Model evaluation** metrics provide quantitative assessments of model predictive skill against observed system variables.
 A tutorial on agro-ecosystem model evaluation can be found [here](https://github.com/vmyrgiotis/model_evaluation_tutorial).

 ### Publications
 ---------